-These Deadly Tots resources were developed as part of the 2011 Deadly Tots project, a communication strategy to share evidence based information on the social emotional and intellectual development of children aged 0-5 years with families and communities of Aboriginal children in the south east, inner west and northern regions of Sydney.
+Deadly Tots resources were developed as part of the 2011 Deadly Tots project, a communication strategy to share evidence-based information on the social emotional and intellectual development of children aged 0-5 years with families and communities of Aboriginal children in the southeast, inner west and northern regions of Sydney.
 They were updated in 2015.

 This page brings together KidsMatter resources about the social and emotional wellbeing of Aboriginal and Torres Strait Islander people across all four sub-sites: KidsMatter Primary, KidsMatter Early Childhood, KidsMatter Families and KidsMatter Health & Community.

 This report documents the findings of an Australia-wide research project, Researching Parent Engagement: A Qualitative Field Study.